Ichata Vahanamulu Niluparadu

 Ichata Vahanamulu Niluparadu, also known by the initialism IVNR, is an Indian Telugu-language romantic drama thriller film produced by Aditya Shastri, Harish Koyalagundla and Isha Shastri and written and directed by S. Darshan.
 The film stars Sushanth, Meenakshi Chaudhary (in her Telugu debut), Vennela Kishore, and Priyadarshi.
 The plot is inspired by real events and tells the story of the aftermath of a parking incident in a colony, which is blocked by a local gangster and his men.
 The film was theatrically released on 27 August 2021.

 Production

-The film was launched on 30 January 2020 with the debut of S Darshan as director and Meenakshi Chaudhary entering an acting career.
+The film was launched on 30 January 2020 with the debut of S. Darshan as director and Meenakshi Chaudhary in her Telugu debut.
 Sushanth was cast as the male lead.
 In September 2020 shooting of the film resumed after a stoppage due to the COVID pandemic.
 The post-production work was completed in March 2021.

 Release

 Ichata Vahanamulu Niluparadu was theatrically released on 27 August 2021 in more than 300 theatres across India and over 100 theatres internationally including theatres in Singapore and the United States.
 It was one of the first films which had a theatrical release after the cinemas opened after the second wave of the COVID pandemic.
 Hindi rights for the film have been sold to Sony Entertainment.

 The film has been available for streaming on aha streaming service since 17 September 2021.